 If you’re interested in learning OmniFocus for photographers, I’d like to recommend a few resources.

 Creating Flow with OmniFocus is an excellent book by Kourosh Dini, a doctor who’s really explored the program, workflows, contexts, actions, and how it all fits together.
 I’ve read and re-read his book and it’s been fundamental in helping me figure out a good system for my various projects.

 David Sparks produced the OmniFocus Video Field Guide in which he breaks down how to get into, set up, and be productive with the product.

 Wrapping Things Up: A Quick Word About Money

 Sometimes folks freak out about the fact that OmniFocus isn’t free, nor is it a 99 cent app.
-As of this writing (September 2016), the macOS pro version is $80 and the iOS pro version is $60.
+As of the latest update to this article (August 2020), the macOS pro version is $99 and the iOS pro version is $75.
+You can also subscribe for about $10/month which gets you access to both of those, and for $5/month more you can get the web version as well.
 There are non-pro versions available for about half the price, but to really make the most of the system, you’ll want the full package.
-Let’s look at the most expensive scenario, where you invest in both programs and spend $140.
+Let’s look at the most expensive scenario, where you invest in the subscription with the web and spend about $175/year.
 How does that compare to the cost of your lenses, speedlights, softboxes, batteries, camera bags, post-processing software… you get the idea.
 It’s not free, but it’s a worthwhile investment in your productivity.